Star Fox: Manga

 A one-issue Star Fox comic by Kazumi Sakamoto (坂本かずみ) was printed in the Comic Bonbon 1993 Spring Vacation Jumbo Edition (春休みジャンボ増刊号), published in April of that month.

-A one-issue Star Fox comic by Takao Aoki was printed in the 1993 Spring Break Edition (増刊号 ９３年春休み増刊) of Corocoro Comic.
+A one-issue Star Fox comic by Takao Aoki was printed in the 1993 Spring Break Edition (増刊号 93年春休み増刊) of Corocoro Comic.

 A Star Fox 64 comic by Takahiro Yamashita is within the April and June 1997 issues of Bessatsu Corocoro Comic.

 Star Fox: Farewell, Beloved Falco

 Star Fox: Farewell, Beloved Falco is a Japanese manga created by Nintendo, and part of the main Star Fox series.
-The manga was released on the official Star Fox Adventures Japanese website, and it chronicles the events between Star Fox 64 and Star Fox Adventures.
-It gives the backstory as to why Falco left the Star Fox team.
-It also introduces a new antagonist, Captain Shears.
-Captain Shears runs a base on the sand-dune planet Titania, but unbeknownst to Star Fox, Shears is actually taking part in an experiment to resurrect Andross.
+The manga was released on the official Star Fox Adventures Japanese website, serves to bridge the events of Star Fox 64 and Star Fox Adventures, explaining Falco's absence from the team in the latter game.

+In the series, Captain Shears runs a base on the sand-dune planet Titania, but unbeknownst to Star Fox, Shears is actually taking part in an experiment to resurrect Andross.
 In the beginning, Katt Monroe returns from Star Fox 64 along with a rag-tag team of roughnecks with apparently an inside lead on the fact that Shears is evil.
-Fox doesn't believe them, which ends up in a sparring match between him and Falco, thus adding more emphasis into Falco's intentions of leaving Star Fox.
+Fox remains unconvinced, which ends up in a sparring match between him and Falco, thus adding more emphasis into Falco's intentions of leaving Star Fox.
 Eventually, it is revealed to Star Fox that Shears is indeed evil, and Fox storms in to stop the resurrection plan once and for all.

-The manga ends with the Star Fox team seeing Dinosaur Planet broken apart and deciding it is worth checking out.
-Star Fox Adventures opens with General Pepper ordering them to go there and save it, stating that their payment has been approved if they succeed.
+The manga ends with the Star Fox team learning of Dinosaur Planet's broken state and choosing to investigate, as in the opening sequence of Adventures.

 Star Fox Zero – The Battle Begins

-A 14-minute web video of Star Fox Zero produced by Shigeru Miyamoto, Production IG, and Wit Studio, features the Star Fox team in an anime-styled battle of the first level in Star Fox Zero: Corneria.
+A 14-minute web video of Star Fox Zero produced by Shigeru Miyamoto, Production IG and Wit Studio, features the Star Fox team in an anime-styled battle of the first level in Star Fox Zero: Corneria.
 The short was later released via the Wii U eShop as part of the Star Fox Zero: The Battle Begins + Training demo.

 Cancelled TV series

-In an interview with The Serf Times, comedian and television host, Adam Conover revealed that back in 2015, him and other members of CollegeHumor were working along with Shigeru Miyamoto to produce a clay-animated show of the series.
-However, the project was cancelled a month later by Nintendo after plans for a series based on Legend of Zelda were leaked by Netflix.
+In an interview with The Serf Times, comedian and television host, Adam Conover revealed that back in February 2015, him and other members of CollegeHumor were working along with Shigeru Miyamoto to produce a clay-animated show of the series.
+However, the project was cancelled a month later by Nintendo after plans for a series based on The Legend of Zelda were leaked by Netflix.